New starters guide

 Student Finance England: most students are funded by Student Finance England (SFE).
 It’s important to ensure that you receive your maximum funding entitlement.
 The following video explains how and when your finance is paid.

 NHS funding: if you are a studying a healthcare course, you might be able to apply for the NHS Training Grant to supplement your SFE funding package.
 There is also the NHS Learning Support Fund for help with Travel and Dual Accommodation to claim back expenses for Placements; Parental Support (formerly known as Child Dependants Allowance); and the NHS's own hardship fund called the Exceptional Support Fund.

 If you have any concerns about your student funding, please book a Quick Query appointment with DMU Money Advice.
 You can get more information on student funding, as well as the benefits some students can apply for, on the Money Helper website.

 Working part-time: a number of our students work part-time to supplement their income.
 Register with our recruitment agency, Unitemps, for jobs on and around campus.
-DMUworks, from the Careers and Employability Team, in the Student Gateway, have lots of useful information on searching for a job.
+The DMU Careers Team have lots of useful information on searching for a job.

 Managing your money